 A decent score will indicate that you're responsible with credit and likely to repay your balance.
 So if you have a good credit score, you'll have a better chance of being accepted for the most competitive credit card deals.

-In contrast, if you have a poor credit score—or you've limited credit history—then you're more likely to miss out on the top deals.
+If you have a credit score below 580—considered poor—or limited credit history, you're more likely to miss out on the top deals.
 That's because a poor score indicates that you've incorrectly managed credit in the past—perhaps by missing repayments, or busting your limit.
 In similar fashion, if you don't have much of a credit history to speak of, then your score is also likely to be shaky, as you haven't previously demonstrated that you can be trusted with credit.

 In addition to personal information, public information is also likely to be used to determine your creditworthiness.
 This may include whether you're registered to vote, if you've applied for bankruptcy, or you've any County Court Judgments against your name.